lightstep/lightstep-benchmarks/README.md

 After running the operation, the client responds with a Result structure containing:

 - `Timing` the number of seconds (walltime) the client observed to complete the operations and (maybe) flush the spans
-- `Sleeps` (Optional, for setting `SleepCorrection` in some runtimes) a comma-separated timeseries of the observed walltime of sleep operations, in nanoseconds
+- `Sleeps` (Optional, for setting `SleepCorrection` in some runtimes) a sum of the observed walltime of sleep operations, in nanoseconds
 - `Answer` (Optional) the result of the operation (to avoid optimization)

 ### Calibration